anders88/jsonbuddy/README.md

 ```

 ### Mapping to interfaces
-You can map Json to an interface using the DynamincInterfaceMapper mapping rule.
+You can map Json to an interface using the DynamicInterfaceMapper mapping rule.

 ```java
 public interface NameInterface {
     String getName();